 MACU uses software to send any emergency alerts and timely warnings the University community would need to know about.
 These can include severe weather alerts, school closings, crime alerts, safety notifications, etc...
-Notifications are made through email, text, and phone calls.
-The Student Life Office also uses this service to send non-emergency text messages with information about upcoming events on campus.
+Notifications are made through email and the SafeZone app.